gracevines/class2_troncal/README.md

 Elements are green af
 Attributes are Blue AF and inside elements
-You cant teach the element to group up but attributes exhibit Herd Behaviour
+You cant teach the element to group up but attributes exhibit Herd Behaviour You can also edit elements inside style for them to exhibit site wide changes.
+So if i said "All h1 headers use green now" inside the style theyd all flip to Green it up